aspdotnetgabs/sharpdevelopwebapi/README.md

 ### Portable Asp.Net Web Server

 Run the project without SharpDevelop in this tiny web server!
+Make sure to change Compiling Target CPU to ANY PROCESSOR.

 ### Database Browsers